jaehho/junior_spring/bio-instrumentation/project_3/main.typ

 ) <frequency-response-values>

 This paper demonstrates the feasibility and effectiveness of a passive high-pass filter using two capacitors and a single inductor.
 The filter achieved predictable behavior with a sharp cutoff near the designed frequency and negligible attenuation in the passband.
 The configuration is suitable for applications requiring compact, passive high-frequency filtration with minimal component count.

-= Discussion

-- The table showed certain values
-- To get the proper corner frequency, how did you apply a frequency denormalization?
-- To get your inductor value, what impedance denormalization did you apply?
-- What component values did that give you?
-- What components were you able to find?
-Did that make you go back and redo the impedance denormalization?